De'Aaron Fox: Personal life

 Fox is also a fan of the Dragon Ball Z anime series and says that Vegeta is his favorite character.
 In 2017, Fox sported Dragon Ball Z inspired Nike shoes in game.

 In February 2022, Fox was the subject of criticism after he shut down his personal NFT project “SwipaTheFox”, with more than $1.5 million in unpaid investment to approximately 100,000 investors.
 Fox explained his decision in a Twitter thread, wherein he claimed he wasn't satisfied with the quality of the project so far and was shutting it down until the end of the NBA season, but did not answer critics who demanded a return of their investment.

 In August 2022, Fox married Recee Caldwell at an elaborate ceremony in Malibu, California.
-Fox and Caldwell gave birth to their son Reign Fox on February 3rd, 2023.
+Caldwell gave birth to their son Reign Fox on February 3, 2023.